 The large angle of view, together with the possibility to produce a shallow Depth of Field makes it a good lens to shoot movies with.
 This lens is not designed to produce excellent bokeh quality.
 So, don’t expect it.

-Overall design is sturdy and confidence inducing.
+The overall design is sturdy and confidence inducing.
 It feels as if it is built to last.
 The lens weighs a good 550 grams (Tokina specifications).
 The one touch clutch manual / auto-focusing mechanism on the barrel takes a bit of getting used to.

 There is no Auto – Manual focusing instant switchover button.
 The large focusing ring has a good rubberized grip though and it feels secure when you do want to make precise focusing adjustments manually.

-Barrel distortion, Chromatic aberrations and vignetting
+Barrel Distortion, Chromatic Aberrations, and Vignetting

 The lens suffers from a slight amount of barrel distortion at its shortest focal length.
 It goes away when you zoom in.
 Chromatic aberrations is present just like in the older version and correction in Photoshop is necessary.

 At its widest the lens has some vignetting, especially when you shoot at f/2.8.
 This can be easily corrected in Photoshop.
 Alternatively, for best results, you can choose to shoot at longer focal lengths while also stopping down the lens by about 1-2 stops.